technocharpie/project1_webapps/README.md

+#I AM USING MY OWN SUBMISSION FOR THE BACK-END, NOT THE ONE PROVIDED

 # Individual Programming Project #1

 ### Description
 Implement a RESTful Web Service for your online store.
 The product and user data is stored on your company's local servers, and you will provide customers the ability to sign up for accounts, search products and place orders.